lyoganathan/packer_ICM_pipeline/README.md

 Although I won't elaborate too much on packer and ansible, this is just how my scripts work incase anyone wants to play around and make there own VMs, and also some problems I ran into & things I am improving.

 A windows machine cannot be a control machine!
 You have to use ansible local (installs anisble on guest) from a windows host, and packer doesn't install ansible automatically on guest VM, so we have to preseed it or use shell scripts.
-I preseeded.
+I used shell scripts but i think preseeding might be better if I can get it to work.

 You can't preseed a ubuntu desktop image with d-i.
 You have to use something called ubiquity (I think).
 So you have to start with a server image, install linux-generic kernel (as opposed to linux-server kernel), and then install the ubuntu-desktop package.
 For some reason, when i use ubuntu-desktop in tasksel, the install completes, but no ubuntu-desktop is there.
 If I run taskel in that VM, I see no ubuntu-desktop.
 When i run it